domis77/FirefoxScripts/README.md

 # FirefoxScripts
-Scripts use on Firefox through Greasemonkey script runner.
+Scripts used on Firefox through Greasemonkey script runner.